 The next step involves passing the catheter underneath your skin and around to your abdomen.
 Your pain pump, which is about the size of a hockey puck, gets implanted in your torso, just below your waistline, so you won’t be able to see the incision.

-Get relief from chronic pain by booking your pain pump consultation at Arlington Pain & Therapy right away.
+Get relief from chronic pain by booking your pain pump consultation at Regency Pain & Therapy Institute right away.
 Call your nearest office to book today.